sematic-ai/sematic/docs/deploy.md

 # Deploy Sematic

-When you install Sematic the first time, everything runs locally.
+When you install Sematic the first time, according to the instructions from the [Get started](get-started.md#installation) section, everything runs locally.
 The web app and your pipelines run locally.

 Here is how to deploy Sematic to take full advantage of your cloud resources.